calliope-project/calliope/doc/user/configuration.rst

       calliope new models/my_new_model

-   This makes it easier to quickly create a new model based on an existing skeletion.
+   This makes it easier to quickly create a new model based on an existing skeleton.

 .. _configuration_techs: